nite-framework/nite-api/README.md

   logger,
 });

-await api.callTx("increment" as any, txContext, 1n);
+await api.callTx('increment' as any, txContext, 1n);
 ```

 ## Usage